serverrnode/devops-homelab-mini-project/weather-homelab/README.md

 This project was built as a learning exercise while getting started with DevOps concepts.
 The focus is on containerisation, CI pipelines, and running applications in a homelab environment.

+The frontend code is modularized with separate HTML, CSS, and JavaScript files for better maintainability.

 ---

 ## Future Improvements
 - Automated deployment to a homelab server
 - Monitoring and metrics
 - Kubernetes deployment
+- Additional weather data visualizations (wind, UV index)
+- Location favorites and history